Sommer-tidal/goose-personality/README.md

 ## Troubleshooting

-If you encounter installation issues:
+If you get installation errors:

-1. Make sure you copied the Command field exactly as shown, replacing only the username part of the path
+1. Double-check the path in the Command field matches your clone location
-2. Check that the path in the Command field matches where you cloned the repository
+2. Make sure the script is executable (chmod +x)
-3. Ensure Python 3 is installed and accessible
+3. Verify Python 3 is installed and in your PATH
-4. Verify the script has execute permissions (chmod +x)
+4. Check the logs at `/tmp/goose_personality.log` if available

 ## Technical Details

-The extension uses JSON-RPC 2.0 protocol for communication with Goose:
+The extension implements the Model Context Protocol (MCP) with JSON-RPC 2.0:

-- Initialization Response Format:
+### Initialization Response
 ```json
 {
     "jsonrpc": "2.0",